 Step 4 – The Stocks

 The moment we have all been wanting to come see.
 We wanted to make sure we were in different areas/industries.
 This helps diversify and spread the risk – if one industry is poorly performing, the other may not be.
 In other words, it’s always nice owning more and being able to spread more eggs in one basket.
 For instance, if you owned stocks within the same industry, here may be better players than others.
 As a rule, completely different industries would be your best first bet.

-- McDonalds (MCD) – Food.
-Stock metrics –> 40 year growth rate = 13.21% on an annual basis.
-Current P/E Ratio = 26.77 Current Yield = 2.16% Current Payout Ratio = ($4.64/8.02) 59%.
+1. McDonalds (MCD) – Food.
+Stock metrics –> 40+ year dividend growth rate = 13.21% on an annual basis.
+Current P/E Ratio = 17.57, based on 2020 earnings per share projection.
+MCD has a Current Dividend Yield = 3.36% with a Current Payout Ratio = ($5.00/8.45) 59%.
 Everyone loves the golden arches!
 Selling billions of hamburgers worldwide – it’s an internationally recognized company who continues to put smiles on individuals faces at every meal.
-Whoa, yield has dropped below the 2.5% threshold.
+Whoa, yield has sprung above the 2.5% threshold.
 They still do have a solid payout ratio and a growth rate for more than 40 years.